 DODD, ELIZABETH C., Professor of English.
 BA 1983, Ohio University; MFA 1986, PhD 1989, Indiana University.
 Research interests: 20th-century American and British women writers; creative writing.

 EARLES, BEVERLEY, Associate Director of English Language Program.
 DipTESL 1979, PhD 1989, Victoria University Wellington, New Zealand.

-FALCONE, JESSICA, Assistant Professor of Sociology, Anthropology and Social Work.
+FALCONE, JESSICA, Associate Professor of Sociology, Anthropology and Social Work.
 MA in Development Anthropology from George Washington University; PhD 2010 in Sociocultural Anthropology, Cornell University.